sparcopen/opencon/README.md

 ### When to start an issue

 We're trying to be open by default, and use this to centre all to-do's & discussion.
 So, the answer is always, except:
-* when it concerns fundraising, personnel (or personal) information, or other highly sensitive issues.
+* when it concerns fundraising, personnel (or personal) information, something we've not announced yet (e.g a big grant activity), or other highly sensitive issues.
 * when it's a todo that you can complete without anyone else's input (to track it, a "- [ ] " on an existing issue might make more sense).

 If you're unsure, ask.